sunsibar/docs-software_devel/book/software_devel/99_docker/01_docker.md

 $ docker images
 ```

-Every image has a image ID, a name and a tag:
+Every image has an image ID, a name and a tag:

 ```
 REPOSITORY      TAG        IMAGE ID         CREATED       SIZE daphne/duck     latest     ea2f90g8de9e     1 day ago     869MB
 ```

-To run a Docker container, type the name of the container, like so:
+To run a Docker container, type the repository name, like so:

 ```
 $ docker run daphne/duck